AnotherDolphin/gamestates_node-react_exercise/README.md

 - Data types and interfaces in `interfaces.tsx`

 ## Usage
+>! node_module folders were removed before archiving for conveneint zipping - npm needed to down
 - navigate to the `/backend` directory and run
     - `npm install` to install dependencies
     - `npm run start` to run the server